Christ Church Safeguarding Policy

 Responsible College Officers and Reporting Safeguarding Concerns

-In the absence of the Dean, the Censor Theologiae (who is acting as Head of House) has ultimate responsibility for safeguarding at Christ Church.
+The Dean has ultimate responsibility for safeguarding at Christ Church.
 Her deputy in regard to safeguarding is the Junior Censor.

 Concerns related to safeguarding in the College (including any current students, prospective students or visitors under the age of 18, as well as vulnerable adults) should be reported to the College’s Designated Safeguarding Lead, who is Professor Simon Dadson.